microsoft/qsharp/katas/content/solving_sat/index.md

     "title": "Canonical Satisfiability Problem"
 })

-Boolean satisfiability problem is the problem of determining whether there exists an assignment of Boolean variables $x_j$ for which the given Boolean formula evaluates to true.
+The Boolean satisfiability problem is the problem of determining whether there exists an assignment of Boolean variables $x_j$ for which the given Boolean formula evaluates to true.

 The canonical representation for SAT problems is based on the conjunctive normal form of Boolean formulas.